ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 7. Click **Apply and restart**.

 !!! note "TLS certificates with application load balancers"
-    If you have a load balancer in front of your SystemLink app server you must ensure the same certificate is installed on both the load balancer and NI Web Server for targets to successfully connect and publish data to SystemLink.
+    If you have a load balancer in front of your SystemLink application server you must ensure the same certificate is installed on both the load balancer and NI Web Server for targets to successfully connect and publish data to SystemLink.

 ### DNS Configuration

 SystemLink and NI Web Server do not ship with a DNS server.
 NI presumes you will provide a DNS server to be used in your environment.
 NI Web Server will attempt to provide a default for the DNS of your SystemLink server based on Windows OS settings.
 Other valid DNS names are listed in the **Preferred host name for generated URLs and certificates** combo box.
-You may also manually additional hostnames as needed.
-As the name of the combo box implies, this setting must match the host name in your TLS certificates.
+You may also manually add hostnames as needed.
+As the name of the combo box implies, this setting must match the host name in your TLS certificates and your [OpenID Connect redirect URI configuration](/openid-connect/openid-connect/#setting-login-redirect-uri).
 If an invalid hostname is provided data from managed targets will not be published.

-### CORS and Remote Connections
+### Cross Origin Resource Sharing and Remote Connections

-NI recommends disabling CORS in production environments to achieve a higher degree of security.
+NI recommends disabling Cross Origin Resource Sharing (CORS) in production environments to achieve a higher degree of security.
 In practice, CORS may need to be enabled to facilitate workflows for users developing web applications that interact with SystemLink's API.
 For this scenario, NI recommends setting up a *test* SystemLink server with CORS enabled.

 NI Web Server Configuration exposes settings for choosing a remote connection and automatically sets Windows Firewall rules.
 This ensures connections may only be established by clients on your preferred network.